kasbress/QPCTL_Project/README.md

 Scripts used in the analysis of transcriptomic data obtained from QPCTL-deficient and -proficient TMEs.

+MetaCell_clustering
-MetaCell_clustering contains R scripts used to define cell types wihtin the scRNAseq data, and scripts used to cluster the individual cell types.
+Contains R scripts used to define cell types wihtin the scRNAseq data, and scripts used to cluster the individual cell types.

+analysis
-analysis contains R scripts used to produce key figures for the scRNAseq figure.
+Contains R scripts used to produce key panels for the scRNAseq figure.

+bulkRNA_analysis
+Contains R scripts used to produce the panels for the bulkRNAseq figures